Q&A – A Mum’s Health & Fitness Journey

 What has definitely worked for me and what I feel like are universal for most women are the concepts of consistency and patience when it comes to health and wellbeing.
 For me this meant starting out slowly, 1-2 days a week, slowly working my way back into lifting weights, slowly cleaning up my diet and not doing anything too drastic too quickly.
 It’s been almost 5 years since the birth of our first child and its taken that time to get back to a point where I feel like myself again – physically, but more importantly mentally.

 Currently I’m on week three of the APC Train for Life program.
 It’s a step up in terms of the workouts I’ve been doing previously as it combines a focus every day on four different aspects of movement and breath – movement/mobility, strength, cardio conditioning and breath work.

 I’m also doing Pilates once a week.
 This is to help with alignment and getting to know how to position my body to do other exercise properly.
 I’ve learned to love it, it works muscles I didn’t know I had!

 Latest News Posts

 Highly Experienced Coaches APC has been the brainchild of Head Coach and owner Mark Sketchley.
-Resulting from his background in ...
+Resulting from his ...